-Everyone who tried this Raw Fruit Cake raved about how good it is.
+Everyone who tries this No Bake Fruit Cake raves about how good it is.
 Please don't be put off by it being raw.
-None of my ready and willing testers even noticed and all of them went back for seconds...or thirds.
+None of my ready and willing testers even noticed and all of them went back for seconds...or thirds!

 - 1 teaspoon ground ginger